Fence Installation Cost

 This type of fencing is based on traditional hurdle fences - but they can be made from any material.
 They are also uniform in appearance than the traditional weave panels.

-The average cost of woven fencing per panel is between £30 and £70.
+On average, the cost of woven fencing per panel is between £30 and £70.

 Pros

-- ✔ Good for marking boundaries and offering privacy
+- ✔ Good for marking boundaries and offering privacy.

-- ✔ Can choose a material you prefer
+- ✔ Can choose a material you prefer.

 Cons

-- ✖ Maintenance depends on the material used, but can be high
+- ✖ Maintenance depends on the material used, but can be high.

-- ✖ Not the most robust option
+- ✖ Not the most robust option.

 What type of trellis is best for making a garden more private?